Tracing Future Taiwan

-After seven year in the making studio Ram Katzir and artist duo Hertog Nadler are currently designing an extension to Art Route Zwolle which unveiled in 2016.
+After seven year in the making studio Ram Katzir and artist duo Hertog Nadler are currently working on an expansion of the art project Portal which unveiled in 2016.

-Portal 2.0 will consist of a permanent art installation in Zwolle’s new station square and continue with a series of artworks leading to the city centre.
+Portal 2.0 will consist of a permanent installation in Zwolle’s new station square and continue with a series of artworks leading to the city centre.

 For more info visit the Portal website.